-As soon as possible after concerns have been reported to you, complete this Safeguarding Referral Form and contact your Club Welfare Officer.
-In their absence, contact the Hockey Wales Lead safeguarding Officer on 07562 691681 or email: safeguarding@hockeywales.org.uk
+As soon as possible after concerns have been reported to you, complete the safeguarding referral form and contact your Club Welfare Officer.
+In their absence, contact the Hockey Wales Lead safeguarding Officer on 07397374242 or email: safeguarding@hockeywales.org.uk.